 Picasso – 2 Stars – Bellagio

 Picasso, situated in the Bellagio, the Picasso dining room is one of the most stunning spaces we have ever seen.
 Large Arced Windows proved stunning views out over the Fountains and Las Vegas Strip.
 While intricate marbled Mosaics, draped white linin, and stunning floral displays make it feel airy and palatial.

 The food is what really matters, however.
 Naturally, for a 2 Star Restaurant, it does not disappoint.
-A French restaurant with a Spanish twist, due to the Chef, Julian Serrano, hailing from Spain but mastering in the Art of French Cuisine.
+A French restaurant with a Spanish twist, due to the Chef, Julian Serrano, hailing from Spain but mastering the Art of French Cuisine.

 Maybe in 2008/9, this was a two, bordering on 3, star Restaurant but we feel now this is maybe over-generous.
-It still deserves a one-star, and that means it’s a truly excellent place to eat, the playing failed has toughened up and the Picasso has not innovated in the way rivals have.
+It still deserves a one-star, and that means it’s a truly excellent place to eat, the playing field has toughened up and the Picasso has not innovated in the way rivals have.
 We are pretty sure the judges would have downgraded this location if the guide had continued.

 But don’t let that put you off.
 The Picasso offers mindblowing culinary excellence and the prices are a fraction of what you would pay at Rubicon or Guy Savoy.
 The Picasso lets you dine in Michelin Style without having a nose bleed when the bill arrives.
 The prix fixe menus range from $122-132 per person, with additional supplements for Premium Choices. and the MENU DÉGUSTATION coms in a “only” $142 at the time of writing (2022)

 Signature Dishes –

 Sauteed Steak Of “A” Foie Gras – It can be a little controversial but Foie Gras this good is melt irresistible.

 Roasted Maine Lobster – A deconstructed lobster served with Flying Fish Caviar!